Fine Art

 Females are warm brown above, paler below, have an orange rump and tail sides, and have a large white wing patch similar to the males.
 Bill, eye, legs and feet are black in both sexes.[2]

-It belongs to a close-knit Eurasian clade which also includes the Black Redstart (P. ochruros), Hodgson's Redstart (P. hodgsoni), the White-winged Redstart (P. erythrogastrus) – which may be especially closely related to P. auroreus –, and maybe the Ala Shan Redstart (P. alaschanicus).
-These all diverged during the latter part of the Late Pliocene and the earliest Early Pleistocene, some 3-1.5 million years ago, during onset of the Quaternary glaciation.[2]
+It belongs to a close-knit Eurasian clade which also includes the black redstart (P. ochruros), Hodgson's redstart (P. hodgsoni), the white-winged redstart (P. erythrogastrus) – which may be especially closely related to P. auroreus – and perhaps the Ala Shan redstart (P. alaschanicus).
+These all diverged during the latter part of the Late Pliocene and the earliest Early Pleistocene, some 3–1.5 million years ago, during onset of the Quaternary glaciation.[3][2]

 Distribution and ecology

-It is a fairly common bird in East Asia, ranging eastwards from Mongolia and the Himalayas.
-It is migratory; P. a. auroreus winters in Korea, Japan, southeast coastal China and Taiwan, and P. a. leucopterus in northern India and parts of Southeast Asia.[3]
+It is found in Manchuria, southeastern Russia, northeastern Mongolia, central China and Korea.
+It is migratory; P. a. auroreus winters in Korea, Japan, southeast coastal China and Taiwan, and P. a. leucopterus in northeast India and parts of Southeast Asia.[1][2]

 Widespread and rather common, this bird is not considered a threatened species by the IUCN.[1]